TL;DR—IoT Monetization Strategy at a Glance

 IoT Monetization Strategy Explained

-Every business, however technologically advanced it can be, starts from the strategy and ends quickly if the chosen model doesn’t fit.
+Every business, no matter how technologically advanced it is, begins with a strategy and ends quickly if the chosen model does not fit.

-The Internet of Things presents a pool of monetization opportunities that scares and tempts company owners at the same time since only a tiny percent of them manage to leverage IoT's potential with skill and sufficient expertise.
+The Internet of Things presents a plethora of monetization opportunities that both scare and tempt business owners, as only a small percentage of them are able to capitalize on IoT's potential with skill and expertise.

-The way to select the right IoT monetization strategy for your IoT business starts from the understanding that every element here can be used as an independent source of profit and that you should look beyond conventional selling strategies.
+The way to select the right IoT monetization strategy for your business starts with the understanding that every component of a cyber-physical system can be used as an independent source of profit and that you should look beyond conventional selling strategies.

 Distinguishing Between IoT Business Models and Monetizing Strategies